kfigiela/distributed-process-test-task/README.md

 # Network Latency Emulation

-On Mac network latency emulation for test setup (`run.sh`) may be set up with the `setup_latency_mac.sh` script and disabled with `disable_latency_mac.sh`.
+On Mac, network latency emulation for test setup (`run.sh`) may be configured in pfctl/dnctl with the `setup_latency_mac.sh` script and disabled with `disable_latency_mac.sh`.
 The scripts configure certain link conditions on particular TCP ports.

 # Example execution log

-Recorded executon under network with latency condition is available at asciinema: https://asciinema.org/a/145610
+Recorded executon under log network with latency condition is available at asciinema: https://asciinema.org/a/145610

 # Assumptions & Design
 ## Timestamps & Clock Synchronization